Spike11-HK/Spike/README.md

 # Spike
-FMPs heterogeneity analysis Code
+MSCs Heterogeneity Analysis Code
-If you have any question,please contact me by E-mail-18055676133@163.com.
+If you have any questions, please get in touch with me by E-mail-18055676133@163.com.